 Coming Soon from Cornell University Press

 Orchids of Tropical America: An Introduction and Guide introduces experts and novices alike to the beauty and biology of Central and South America's spectacular orchids.
 The easy-to-use identification system permits quick recognition of more than 120 prominent genera.
 Genus descriptions are written in plain language, avoiding technical jargon, and are packed with stories about the ecology, uses and history of each group.
 Nature reserves from Mexico to Brazil are highlighted, where visitors can enjoy orchids in the wild.
 Whether you travel abroad to see these unique plants, raise them in your home, or merely admire them from afar, this guide offers new insight into the diversity and natural history of orchids.
-Published by Cornell University Press / Comstock, and available from local and online booksellers in Fall 2014.
+Published by Cornell University Press / Comstock.
+Available from local and online booksellers in November 2014.

 Orchids of Tropical America: Features